southampton/linuxdesktopdocs/docs/python.rst

 Anaconda, conda and miniconda are not designed for "system-wide" use, they are intended for individual users to download and install for just that one user.
-Better multi-user support is planned, but as of March 2017, is not yet available.
+Better multi user support is planned, but as of March 2017, is not yet available.

 To use ``conda`` you don't need to download and install Anaconda or miniconda